JSchoonbrood/Predicting-Pollution/README.md

 The suggested bypass:
 Extract RoadID's and corresponding NodeID's for each Road and determine the distance between each road.
 From there, manually add a % of one roads emission values to nearby roads, for each road.
 However this can lead to inflated pollution values and a uniform dominoes effect that can greatly increase every roads pollution level in an unrealistic manor unless regulated correctly.
 This model would only account for the wind aspect of air pollution, which significance can vary depending on environment and number of vehicles.

+# Notes
+Due to github size limits, examples of simulations have not been included.
+Use requires intermediate ability with SUMO and manually altering config files for each scenario.